JetBrains/kotlin-web-site/pages/docs/tutorials/javascript/working-with-javascript.md

 ```

 The above code indicates that the function is defined externally.
 The ```@JsName("$")``` annotation allows us to map the name at runtime to ```$```.
+For more details on external declarations, please refer to the [JavaScript interop documentation](/docs/reference/js-interop.html#external-modifier).

+Note that the type systems of TypeScript and Kotlin do not match exactly, so you may need to edit the generated headers in case
+you encounter difficulties with using the APIs from Kotlin.

 ## Using Dynamic